-AP Calculus BC is a college level course intended for the highly prepared high school math student who would like to earn college credit in calculus.
-With a satisfactory score on the College Board Advanced Placement test, most colleges grant credit and/or advanced placement for one course level beyond that granted for Calculus AB.
+Grade Level: 12 AP Calculus BC is a college level course intended for the highly prepared high school Course #: 2572 math student who would like to earn college credit in calculus.
+With a satisfactory Length: Full Year score on the College Board Advanced Placement test, most colleges grant credit Credit(s): Two and/or advanced placement for one course level beyond that granted for Calculus Diploma: General, Core 40, AB.
 The BC course includes all AB topics plus considerable advanced material.
-Additional material includes parametric, polar and vector functions, logistic differential equations, polynomial approximations and series.
+Academic Honors, Technical Additional material includes parametric, polar and vector functions, logistic differential Honors equations, polynomial approximations and series.
 A graphing calculator is required and there is considerable computer work.
-Students are expected to take the College Board Advanced Placement Test in May.
+Students are expected to take the College Prerequisite: Calculus AB, Board Advanced Placement Test in May.
+Advanced Placement · Qualifies as a quantitative reasoning course